-The application for this role will consist of a CV and a cover letter.
+The application for this role will consist of a CV and a cover letter addressing the criteria as detailed in the JDF.
 Please ensure that you submit everything that is required.
 The selection and assessment of this role will consist of a number of processes and the selection panel will not be able to consider your application if you do not comply with the application requirements.